Skip to main content

 Image

 Today, staying connected at sea is easier than ever!
-Most of the time, you even have the ability to livestream to social media or via Skype, FaceTime, etc., for a premium.
+Most of the time, you can even livestream to social media or via Skype, FaceTime, etc., for a premium.

 Cruise ship Wi-Fi, however, is not free.
-If you are hoping to have access to the internet for work purposes or simply to stay in contact with loved ones, you'll need to appropriately budget for it.
+If you want access to the internet for work purposes or simply to stay in contact with loved ones, you'll need to appropriately budget for it.

 Internet connection on a Royal Caribbean ship ranges from $20-$25 per device, per day; however, you can often find it on sale via the Cruise Planner for cheaper, usually around $17-$19, and bundle it with more than one device for additional savings.
 They only have one plan, and it supports streaming and video calling!

 Norwegian Cruise Line has two different plans available.
 The first is available for $20 per device, per day, while the second costs $25 per device, per day.
-The only difference between the two is that the latter includes streaming via YouTube, TikTok, Netflix, Hulu, etc. You have the option to bundle multiple devices for a lower rate.
-If you book a Free at Sea deal, you may opt to get 150 minutes of Wi-Fi for free.
+The only difference is that the latter includes streaming via YouTube, TikTok, Netflix, Hulu, etc. You have the option to bundle multiple devices for a lower rate.

 Image